deeperlearner/pytorch-template/README.md

 `cloc --vcs=git --by-file`

 ## Usage
-There are some examples config files in `config/examples/`.
-Try `bash run_examples.sh` to run code.

 ### Config file format
 Config file is in `.json` format, see [`dataset_model.json`](https://github.com/deeperlearner/Pytorch-Template/blob/master/configs/dataset_model.json):

+### Examples
-Some examples are in `configs/examples/*.json`.
+There are some examples config files in `config/examples/*.json`.
+- MNIST dataset
+- ImageNet dataset (The data need to be downloaded by yourself)
+- Adult dataset

+Try `bash scripts/run/examples.sh run_all` to run example configs.

 ### Using config files
 Modify the configurations in `.json` config files, then run: